England face Germany in Euro 2020 blockbuster after France make shock exit - RFI

 There was also a heavy defeat at the 2010 World Cup yet Southgate, aware of the debilitating weight of that history, insists the tie is not a chance to exorcise the ghosts of past England failures.

-Instead, he believe it is a chance for his players to add a memorable new chapter to their personal stories.
+Instead, he believes it is a chance for his players to add a memorable new chapter to their personal stories.

 "This team, I've said for a long time, have had so many unique achievements and my focus is on this team and helping them to succeed," Southgate said.